ngalatis/wp-fort-knox/README.md

 - **WP-CLI access is required** for any administrative file operations.
 - **Existing admin users keep their roles** but can't perform file operations through wp-admin.
 - **Cannot be deactivated from wp-admin** (because it's in mu-plugins, duh).
-- To disable: SSH in and delete/rename the file from mu-plugins folder.
+- To disable: Add constant to wp-config.php or SSH in and delete/rename the file.

-### ⚠️⚠️⚠️ CRITICAL WARNING: DESTRUCTIVE CAPABILITY REMOVAL ⚠️⚠️⚠️
+### ✨ Version 2.0.0: Non-Destructive Operation

-**This plugin PERMANENTLY removes capabilities from WordPress roles in a destructive way.**
+**Good news: This plugin NO LONGER permanently destroys capabilities.**

-When the plugin runs, it strips plugin management capabilities from all user roles. **These capabilities DO NOT automatically return when you disable the plugin.** If you disable WP Fort Knox without restoring capabilities, your admin users will still be unable to manage plugins through wp-admin.
+Version 2.0.0 uses runtime filtering instead of database modification.
+When the plugin is active, it filters out plugin management capabilities when WordPress checks them.
+When the plugin is disabled, capabilities work normally again.
+No restoration needed, no database cleanup, no drama.

-You've been warned.
+**If you're upgrading from v1.0.0:** See the upgrade instructions above.
+You'll need to restore the capabilities v1.0.0 destroyed before v2.0.0 can work properly.

 ---